-- 2.7 During the "interim regime" staff were able to retain their existing on-call provisions (both national and local).3 This has been a particular feature in NHS pathology departments.
+- 2.6 The arrangements which will apply to ambulance staff in Scotland and Wales will be discussed and agreed in partnership in each country. - 2.7 During the "interim regime" staff were able to retain their existing on-call provisions (both national and local).3 This has been a particular feature in NHS pathology departments.
 These arrangements remain unaffected by this agreement.
 All pathology out of hours working provisions will be regarded as included in these arrangements and the provisions outlined in paragraphs 2.8 to 2.30 below will not apply.4 Protection will continue up to 31 March 2011.5 - 2.8 The standard hours of work are set out in Section 10, paragraph 1. - 2.9 Staff will receive a percentage enhancement for their work in standard hours which is done at the times shown in Table 2.
 Annex X contains arrangements for a phased transition to these percentage enhancements for some staff.
 These are staff in pay bands 2, 3, 4 and 5 who are moving to lower rates of unsocial hours payments (Table 21) and other staff in pay bands 2 and 3 only who are moving to higher levels of unsocial hours payments (Table 22) under the new arrangements. - 2.10 Staff in these categories covered by paragraph 46.2 (second bullet) who have deferred their decision to move to Agenda for Change will move to the percentage premium in Annex X applying at the time they transfer. - 2.11 Premium payments will be worked out using basic salary.
 This will include any long term recruitment and retention premia.
-It will not include short-term recruitment and retention premiums, high cost area supplements or any other payment. - 2.12 The basic hourly rate for staff working more or less than the standard week will be worked out using tables 9 and 10 in Section 46. - 2.13 Any extra time worked in a week, above standard hours, will be treated as overtime and Section 3 will apply.
+It will not include shortterm recruitment and retention premiums, high cost area supplements or any other payment. - 2.12 The basic hourly rate for staff working more or less than the standard week will be worked out using tables 9 and 10 in Section 46. - 2.13 Any extra time worked in a week, above standard hours, will be treated as overtime and Section 3 will apply.
 The agreement on on-call and other extended service cover is unchanged.
 It is now in paragraphs 2.31 to 2.50.
 Staff cannot receive percentage enhancements for unsocial hours and payments for on-call and other extended service cover for the same hours of work.

-See the question and answer guidance in Annex A2.
+5 See the question and answer guidance in Annex A2.
 NHS terms and conditions of service handbook Pay circular (AforC) 1/2010: amendment number 16

 Column 1 Column 2 Column 3

-Pay band All time on Saturday (midnight to midnight) and any week day after 8 pm and before 6 am All time on Sundays and Public Holidays (midnight to midnight)
+Pay band All time on Saturday (midnight to midnight) and any week day after 8 pm and before All time on Sundays and Public Holidays (midnight to midnight)

+6 am

 1 Time plus 50% Double Time

 2 Time plus 44% Time plus 88%

 3 Time plus 37% Time plus 74%

 4 - 9 Time plus 30% Time plus 60%